take your time.

 Cultural norms from my upbringing, community, and workspaces reinforced, praised, and rewarded sacrifice, martyrdom, hustle, and busyness as badges of honor.
 Your value was based on how much you gave to others (even at your own expense) or how much output you could produce at the quickest pace (um hello, performance measures).
 Self-care was viewed as unnecessary and self-indulgent.
 Too often, I felt guilty for resting, pausing, slowing down, and simply doing the hobbies I enjoyed because there seemed to be something else more important that had to get done.
 But, here's what I learned (the hard way).
 Caring for yourself is not selfish.
 It's actually "self-full".
 I could not be in service and nurture others to my fullest capacity when my well was bone dry.
-Not only was I harming myself but it was a disservice to others when I wasn't at my best and truest self.
+Not only was I harming myself but it was a disservice to others when I wasn't at my best and Highest self.
 I had to stop making my own needs optional while prioritizing everyone else’s.
 Self-care is at its core an act of self-love.
 It is about restoration and preservation.
-It is soul care.
+It is Soul care.
 It is liberation.
-When you love yourself enough to say yes to your needs, desires, and wellness in all its forms, you are igniting a deeper level of healing, nourishment of your soul, and a greater mind-body connection.
+It is reconnection.
+When you love yourself enough to say yes to your needs, desires, and wellness in all its forms, you are igniting a deeper level of healing, Soul nourishment, and a greater mind-body-spirit connection.
 You gain back your power.
-This higher awareness is key to radically accepting yourself and genuinely embracing that you are enough.
+This higher awareness is key to radically accepting yourself and genuinely embracing this transformation process.

 Healing happens in community

 Too often we believe we are alone in this journey and too ashamed to tell our story.
 It doesn’t have to be that way.
 Our own healing from trauma, grief, and loss is deeply intertwined in the healing of our communities.
 Many of us are products of generations of colonization and occupation, violence, institutionalized discrimination, and displacement of our families and our people.
-Yet at the same time, we also have intergenerational wisdom and resiliency coursing through our blood.
+Yet at the same time, we also have intergenerational wisdom and resiliency coursing through our blood and DNA.
 Let’s reconnect to that.
 It is through community that we can find solace, collective wisdom, and power.
 While we work inwardly to transform, it is not separate or in absence of our communities.
-You coming to wholeness is not only about healing yourself but also about healing the collective pain of your communities, your ancestors, and your descendants.
-So lean in, release your fears, and be willing to be held by others.
-It is ok to ask for help.
-Be open to receiving it.
+You coming to wholeness is not only about healing yourself but also about healing the collective pain of your communities, your ancestors, and forging a healed path for your descendants.
+So lean in, release your fears and let go, and be willing to be held by others and that which is Greater than all of us.
+Be open and receptive to the unfolding.